MeshinSogoBudoRenmei/meishin-muso-ryu-website/content/instructors.md

 # Thomas Hill
 ### Jujitsu 7th Dan, Iaido 4th Dan
+---
 Professor Thomas Hill has studied Danzan Ryu Jujitsu since 1971.
-In 1982 he opened his dojo, Shumpukan, in Stroudsburg, Pennsylvania.
+In 1982, he opened his dojo, Shumpukan, in Stroudsburg.
 He holds the rank of 4th Dan in Iaido in the Meishin Muso Ryu style; and the rank of 3rd Dan in Kendo with the All United States Kendo Federation.